 General Meeting.

 The annual General Meeting of the Club shall be prior to the 30th June in each and notice of the meeting shall be published in the Local press at least Twenty - one days prior to the meeting.
+Notice of the meeting shall also be communicated on social media channels as well and to existing Managers/Coaches

 In the case of the Annual General Meeting all motions must be in the hands of the secretary NOT less than fourteen days before the date of the meeting.

-The following business shall be trancascted at the Annual General Meeting:
+The following business shall be transacted at the Annual General Meeting:

 ( a ) Read, adapt and sign the Minutes of previous AGM.